 I still remember the year we made lobster risotto…man, that was good.

 Now that the kids are a little older, our Valentine’s Day seems to be going through another shift and it’s becoming more about us as a family.

 Yes, my husband and I still take the time to celebrate just the two of us, and I’m happy to report that the chance of us having dinner at an actual restaurant has increased in the last two years.

 In addition to our Valentine’s Day celebration as a couple, we now have two sweet little kiddos to share the day with.
 They’re my little Valentines and I love, love making a special fuss over them.

 Surprising them with little presents and, most importantly, a sweet little treat.

 This Valentine’s Day I decided to create a simple, but flavor packed dessert that is perfect to share with my kiddos.
-This Red Velvet No-Bake Cheesecake is my spin on a classic red velvet cake.
+These mini Red Velvet No-Bake Cheesecakes are my spin on a classic red velvet cake.